 But outstanding image quality is not the only – or even the primary – reason why OLED displays are the technology of the future.
 They also offer far lighter, thinner construction and are therefore especially well-suited for use in small, portable devices like smartphones, smartwatches and VR goggles.

 The biggest innovative factor, though, has to be the fact that OLEDs can be mounted on both solid and flexible substrates, such as plastic films.
 That means they can turn almost any surface into a display, thereby opening up a whole new world of possibilities.
 Here, I’m thinking primarily of clear, foldable or even rollable displays.
 Until recently, such devices were only seen as prototypes at trade shows.
 But what once felt a lot like science fiction is now the next logical step in the development of display technology, and the first foldable smartphones are already on the market.

-Within EMD Performance Materials, we are working to further enhance the energy efficiency and functionality of OLED technology.
+Within EMD Electronics, we are working to further enhance the energy efficiency and functionality of OLED technology.
 One focus of our research is manufacturing OLEDs using inkjet printers.
 This process is especially interesting for large, high-resolution screens as the deposition processes commonly used today are running up against technical limitations.